Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

-- The Rams, who rank ninth in the NFL in points scored, have attempted a pass 59.4% of the time while running the football 40.6% of the time.
+- The Rams, who rank ninth in the NFL in points scored, have dropped back to pass 59.4% of the time while running the ball 40.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Henderson's matchup with the 49ers.